 6- Holy Week in Malaga

 Holy Week in Malaga is, of course, a big event all over Spain, but in Andalusia and especially in Malaga it takes on a profound significance.

 This is partly because the Catholic confraternities here (which organise and participate) are perhaps more prominent than elsewhere in Spain.

-They celebrate masses throughout the year and have more manpower to organise everything for the big week.
+They celebrate masses throughout the year and have more workforce to organise everything for the big week.

-Moreover, Semana Santa is experienced differently by Malagueños than in other Spanish cities; it is much less sombre and more exuberant.
+In addition, Semana Santa is experienced differently by Malagueños than in other Spanish cities; it is much less gloomy and more exuberant.